,

 How Much Does Dog Heart Murmur Treatment Cost?

-For example, if puppies younger than six-month-old have a heart tumor this may subside on its own as the time pass or, if not, it could be treated with a beta blocker.
+For example, if puppies younger than six months have a heart tumor this may subside on its own as time passes, if not, it could be treated with a beta-blocker.
 Routine examinations are always recommended to evaluate the progress of the murmur.

-It is pretty difficult to offer an exact price point as there is a variety of options for the dog heart murmur treatment.
-Though, in order to get an idea about the costs for treating this dog health condition, in the table below you will find the costs of some of the most common conditions associated with a dog heart murmur.
+It is pretty difficult to offer an exact price point as there is a variety of treatment options for a dog diagnosed with a heart murmur.
+Though, in order to get an idea about the costs to treat this abnormal heart condition, in the table below you will find the costs of some of the most common conditions that cause a heart murmur.

 Condition Price Average